lee-dohm/tabs-to-spaces/README.md

 Tabs to Spaces uses the following configuration values:

 * `editor.tabLength` &mdash; sets the number of space characters a tab character is equivalent to
-* `tabs-to-spaces.on-save` &mdash; if set to either "tabify" or "untabify" it performs that operation on save
+* `tabs-to-spaces.onSave` &mdash; if set to either "tabify" or "untabify" it performs that operation on save
+    * Previously this was named `on-save`, but this conflicts with the humanizing algorithm used for configuration options, so it was changed to follow the standard.

 ### Keybinding